brownman90/nomad/README.md

 filterUrl is called after link has been extracted.
 So if filterUrl returns false for this link, nomad will never try to crawle it. filterEntity is called after headers for file is received.
-If funtions returns false then file is skipped.
+If functions returns false then file is skipped.
 It may be useful to prevent downloading of large files, for example.